 Please note that the hospital and certain health-care providers have an obligation to inform the police.
 You can choose whether or not to disclose information to the police or to file a civil or criminal complaint.
-If you wish to talk to law enforcement, the police may conduct an interview at the hospital regarding the assault and collection of evidence.
-If you desire further information concerning this procedure, please contact the Student Counseling Center or the Staff and Faculty Consultation Center.
+If you desire further information concerning this procedure, please contact the Student Counseling Center, the Caltech Center for Diversity, or the Staff and Faculty Consultation Center.